Use : lime, wax, paint, plaster, fresco, glaze, cement, acrylic, fine arts.

-Photo on the left : pigment is mixed in the badisof plus (limewash ready to use, which you can find in our decorative range) at the rate of 5% or 50 g of pigment per kilo of whitewash.
+Photo on the left : the pigment is mixed in the badisof plus (limewash ready to use which you can find in our decorative range) at the rate of 5% or 50 g of pigment per kilo of whitewash.

 These renderings can be similar for any white base mixed with this pigment.
-However, differences will be possible for the use of paints more or less loaded with titanium dioxide (white pigment), which will give a final color more or less clear.
+However, differences will be possible for the use of paints more or less loaded with titanium dioxide (white pigment), which will give a final color more or less light.

-This product is 100% synthetic.
+This pigment is 100% synthetic.

-Made in Arabia
+Made in Arabia.